MichaelCurrin/docsify-js-tutorial/docs/README.md

 ##### Guidelines

-How to setup a sidebar file:
+How to set up a sidebar file:

 - The format should be bullet points in markdown format.
 - Each menu item should be a markdown link e.g. `[Name](link)`.
 An item may exist on the menu without a link - this is useful for grouping items together under a menu heading.